Lady-Binary/EasyLoU/VARIABLES.md

 FINDBUTTONID: Comma separated list of the Texts of all the buttons found.

+FINDLABELNAME: Comma separated list of the Names of all the labels found.

+FINDLABELID: Comma separated list of the Texts of all the labels found.

 FINDGAMEOBJECTID: Comma separated list of the ID of all the panels found.

 FINDMOBILEID: Comma separated list of the ObjectID of all the found mobiles.